Vaguery/Duck-language/README.md

 I feel type-casting design decisions are better left as a matter for domain modelers.
 In the core Duck class definitions, I've tried to avoid including any but the most obvious type-casting events: in the outcome of common arithmetic operations, or the in the consistency of results from Message/String/Script and List/Stack manipulations.

 The Duck classes are provided as *self-contained abstractions*.
-As a matter of convention, "slop" at the edges of these strict categories, such a might happen if one type-cast a Bool to act like an Int, should be avoided.
+As a matter of convention, "slop" at the edges of these strict categories—such as might happen if one type-cast a Bool to act like an Int—should be avoided.
 Instead, focus on a careful choice of *message responses*, and of explicit type-conversion messages like `:to_bool`, `:to_int` and `:to_decimal` already included.

 ### Core Duck classes (rapidly changing!)